fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 There are a few other considerations to make when implementing FIFO procedures.
 Things you can do to make the process easier include:

-• Label items efficiently: Using a clear labeling process like sequential pallet licensing can help you identify the oldest items in the warehouse so you know what to ship out first.
+• Label Items Efficiently: Using a clear labeling process like sequential pallet licensing can help you identify the oldest items in the warehouse so you know what to ship out first.

-• Stack the pallets appropriately: When organizing the warehouse, it is important that new pallets are not stacked on old pallets.
+• Stack the Pallets Appropriately: Make sure new pallets are not stacked on old pallets.
 Should older pallets be stored under new pallets, more material movement is required for FIFO procedures.
 Stacking pallets appropriately makes the fulfillment process easier.

 Leave a Reply